 Working from his home studio, jacabo continues to struggle to shed some of the past and bring forward a new theory; with some help from of his favorite artists, Hieronymus Bosch, Francis Bacon and of course, who else but Giuseppe Arcimboldo!
 These artists hold the key for jacabo and throughout his work their influences are very evident.

 jacabo has exhibited in several Florida galleries in St. Pete, Dunedin, New Port Richey, and Dade City.
-His work can currently be viewed at the Bug’s Splatter Art Gallery, Zephyrhills, FL at the Gateway Gallery, New Port Richey, FL and at the Dunedin Fine Art Center, Dunedin, FL.
+His work in the past has been viewed at the Bug’s Splatter Art Gallery, Zephyrhills, FL at the Gateway Gallery, New Port Richey, FL and at the Dunedin Fine Art Center, Dunedin, FL.

 jacabo now lives in Dade City, FL with his wife and partner, Janice.